 “STANS LAIDLEY ROSE” R.O.R.
 (POLYANTHA FROM CUTTING) Low growing shrub with beautiful small double pink flowers in clusters.
 North Rose garden

-THE STRAW ROSE (?
-Modern Quite Miniature) From cutting Tiny flower clusters Front path garden
+THE STRAW ROSE ( Modern Quite Miniature) From cutting Tiny flower clusters of pink with white 1 specimen Front path garden

 UNIDENTIFIED PINK No 3.
 Low shrub, miniature.
 Tiny very double pink/mauve flowers.
 Moderate only disease resistance Fenced Rose garden

 AVON Grafted Hybrid Tea.
 Dark red.
 Strong fragrance.
 23 petals.
 Blooms in flushes throughout the season.
 Thornless (or almost) Bred by Dr. Dennison H. Morey (United States, 1961).
 Introduced in Australia by Hazlewood Bros.
 Pty.
 Ltd. in 1964 as ‘Avon’.
 Really struggling 2018 Front Path garden

 BLOOMFIELD COURAGE (RED RAMBLER,SINGLE SPRING all from cuttings) Once flowering and disease prone in a quite shaded position. moderate maintenance so far, spring flowers are attractive .Thomas, USA 1925 North East Border, 1 specimen Trellis South Rose garden.